open-pay/openpay-magento/README.md

 - Option A (Recommended)

-1. Download the .tar.gz file
+1. Download latest .tar.gz file
 2. In your admin go to **System > Magento Connect > Magento Connect Manager**
 3. Update the .tar.gz file using **Direct package file upload**